What triggered the stock market panic of 1907?

 The Dangers of Herd Mentality: Comparisons to Recent Crises

 The panic of 1907 isn’t an isolated case; history is replete with examples where herd mentality led to market bubbles and crashes.
-The housing bubble of 2008, for instance, was fueled by speculative buying and the widespread belief that real estate prices would continue to rise indefinitely.
+For instance, the housing bubble of 2008 was fueled by speculative buying and the widespread belief that real estate prices would continue to rise indefinitely.
 When the bubble burst, panic selling ensued, leading to a global financial crisis.

 Similarly, the dot-com crash of the early 2000s saw investors pouring money into internet startups without solid business models, driven by the fear of missing out on the next big thing.
 When reality set in, massive sell-offs occurred, and many lost significant portions of their investments.